2023 Tamworth by-election

-The 2023 Tamworth by-election was held on 19 October 2023 for the UK parliamentary constituency of Tamworth, due to the resignation of former Conservative MP Chris Pincher.
-Pincher had announced his resignation following a sexual misconduct scandal, and his recommended suspension from the House of Commons for eight weeks.
-The Tamworth by-election was held on the same day as the 2023 Mid Bedfordshire by-election.
+A by-election for the United Kingdom parliamentary constituency of Tamworth was held on 19 October 2023, due to the resignation of incumbent Conservative MP Chris Pincher following a sexual misconduct scandal.
+Sarah Edwards, the Labour candidate, won the seat with a 23.9% swing, the second-biggest from Conservative to Labour since 1945.

-Sarah Edwards, the Labour candidate, won the Tamworth seat with a 23.9% swing, the second-biggest from Conservative to Labour since the 1945 national election.
-The turnout of the by-election was 35.9%.
+The by-election was held on the same day as the 2023 Mid Bedfordshire by-election, which was also a Labour gain from the Conservatives.

 Background

 Chris Pincher resignation

 Chris Pincher, a former Deputy Chief Whip, was involved in a controversy following allegations of sexual misconduct.
 Pincher resigned as Deputy Chief Whip on 30 June 2022, and was suspended as a Conservative MP following allegations that he had sexually assaulted two men.
-Further allegations were made in July, which antedated his appointment by former Prime Minister Boris Johnson, who originally denied knowledge of the allegations.
-It was later revealed Johnson had been aware, and many cited this scandal as the final straw that led to Johnson's resignation.
+Further allegations were made in July, which antedated his appointment by then-Prime Minister Boris Johnson, who originally denied knowledge of the allegations.
+It was then revealed Johnson had been aware, and many cited this scandal as the catalyst which brought down the Johnson ministry.

-The Standards Committee upheld the allegations of sexual assault in July and recommended an eight-week suspension from the Commons.
-Pincher appealed the decision, but lost the appeal.
-The eight-week suspension would have been enough to trigger a recall petition, but Pincher resigned before the House could vote on the recommended suspension.
+The Standards Committee upheld the allegations of sexual assault in July 2023 and recommended an eight-week suspension from the Commons.
+Pincher appealed the decision in early September, but lost the appeal.
+The eight-week suspension would have been enough to trigger a recall petition, but Pincher resigned his position on 7 September before the House could vote on the recommended suspension.